GeomScale/volesti/README.md

 result_list$N_shift : Shift for the full dimensional polytope.
 result_list$T : The transformation matrix to map samples from the last phase to the initial phase.
 result_list$T_shift : The shift of the previous transformation.
-result_list$minWeights : The minimum value of each weight.
+result_list$minWeights : The minimum value of each weight (only when preprocess is TRUE).
-result_list$maxWeights : The maximum value of each weight.
+result_list$maxWeights : The maximum value of each weight (only when preprocess is TRUE).
 result_list$run_time : The total run-time.

 To sample more portfolios, that is how you can use the last phase,